zetareticoli/cssui/README.md

 # CSSUI

-CSSUI is a Github repository containing a collection of CSS user interface components that can be used to build modern and responsive web applications.
+CSSUI is a front-end library that includes a variety of CSS user interface components.
+These can be used to construct modern and responsive web applications.

 ## Getting Started

-To get started with using the components in this repository, you can download or clone the repository to your local machine.
-Once you have the files, you can copy the desired CSS code and paste it into your project's CSS file.
+To use the components in this repository, download or clone it to your local machine.
+Once you have the files, copy the necessary CSS code and paste it into your project's CSS file.

 Demo and documentation available [here](https://www.cssui.dev/).